The cottage garden planting style combines a romantic jumble of bulbs, annuals, perennials and flowering shrubs and climbers.

 Geranium ‘Wargrave Pink’

 Hardy geraniums come in a range of colours, from dark purple to white, and grow brilliantly in sun or shade.
-They are perfect for the front of the border – chop them back after the first flush of flowers and they should reward you with a second flush.
-Discover 10 hardy geraniums to grow.
+They’re perfect for the front of the border – chop them back after the first flush of flowers and they should reward you with a second flush.

 With their pretty flowers with a strong, clove scent, pinks (Dianthus) are essential cottage garden flowers, and come in a range of colours and forms; many have a clove scent.
 Short-lived perennials, they make good bedding plants – grow at the front of sunny borders and in containers.